JanHerca/urantiapedia/output/wikijs/en/article/Rick_Lyon/family_crises.md

 The second question, “What will happen to Brad if we die?” is a question concerning the care of Brad while here on Urantia.
 Since Brad has gone before us this is no longer of concern.
 However, let me share these quotes that I think relate to Brad’s mortal life.

 > _The teaching about guardian angels is not a myth; certain groups of human beings do actually have personal angels.
-It was in recognition of this that Jesus, in speaking of the children of the heavenly kingdom, said: ‘Take heed that you despise not one of these little ones, for I say to you, their angels do always behold the presence of the spirit of my Father.’_ [[UB 113:1.1](/en/The_Urantia_Book/113#p1_1)]
+It was in recognition of this that Jesus, in speaking of the children of the heavenly kingdom, said: ‘Take heed that you despise not one of these little ones, for I say to you, their angels do always behold the presence of the spirit of my Father.’_ <a id="a124_368"></a>[[UB 113:1.1](/en/The_Urantia_Book/113#p1_1)]
 >
 > _Originally, the seraphim were definitely assigned to the separate Urantia races.
 But since the bestowal of Michael, they are assigned in accordance with human intelligence, spirituality, and destiny.
-Intellectually, mankind is divided into three classes:_ [[UB 113:1.2](/en/The_Urantia_Book/113#p1_2)]
+Intellectually, mankind is divided into three classes:_ <a id="a126_259"></a>[[UB 113:1.2](/en/The_Urantia_Book/113#p1_2)]

 The first classification is: